OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ## Sample commands

 All the task pane add-ins created by [yo office](yeoman-generator-overview.md) have add-in commands.
 They contain an add-in command (button) to show the task pane.
-Generate these projects by following one of the quick starts such as [Build an Excel task pane add-in](../quickstarts/excel-quickstart-jquery.md).
+Generate these projects by following one of the quick starts, such as [Build an Excel task pane add-in](../quickstarts/excel-quickstart-jquery.md).
 Ensure that you have read [Add-in commands](../design/add-in-commands.md) to understand command capabilities.

 ## Important parts of an add-in command